xapple/crest4/README.md

 Once the installation completes you are ready to use the `crest4` executable command from the shell.
 Please note that the reference databases are downloaded automatically during first run, so this might take some time depending on your internet connection.

 In order to search the reference databases, you will also need either BLAST or VSEARCH installed.
-These are installed automatically with the `conda` method, but not with the `pip` method.
-You can obtain these with these commands on Linux:
+These can be installed automatically with the `conda` package manager.
+If you don't use `conda`, you can obtain them with these commands on Linux:

     $ sudo apt update
     $ sudo apt install ncbi-blast+